 Together our aim is to encourage and energise more local people to make steps towards environmental sustainability – in their homes, their work-places, their community groups, schools, businesses or places of faith.

-By holding the week, we hope to shine a light on environmental issues, and to show that ordinary people want to make a difference – and can.
+By holding the week, we hope to shine a light on environmental issues, and to show that ordinary people want to make a difference – and can make a difference.

 With over 2,000 local people attending events in 2016, plus hundreds more in local schools, the Week has shown that residents across St Albans, Harpenden and the villages do care about creating a sustainable district – and are keen to make changes to support the environment.